 Another factor to keep in mind is your grill grates and keeping them clean.
 This will help that nice, elegant seared look that makes for a great presentation.
 Your grill brush is one tool that you don’t want to skimp on.
 This is a helpful review article in regards to the perfect grill brush for your grill grate.

 When grilling food on skewers, cut pieces into chunks that are too large to fall through the grate.
-Alternatively, for easy cleanup, consider using foil packets to grill onion rings, slices of zucchini and squash or even pineapple rings.
+Or for easy cleanup, consider using foil packets to grill onion rings, slices of zucchini and squash or even pineapple rings.

 When basting, use two brushes -one green and one red.
 Use the green brush to baste raw meat.
 Once the meat has begun to cook, switch to the red brush to continue the process.
 This will help avoid any type of contamination.